 System design challenges

-Before getting too carried away about the unprecedented opportunities from 5G-ready devices, it is important to consider the sheer amount of work still needed to support the new portfolio of different and emerging use cases and service types.
+Before getting too carried away about the unprecedented opportunities from 5G smartphones and other 5G devices within the Internet of things (IoT), it is important to consider the ongoing technological challenges brought on by the new portfolio of different and emerging use cases and service types.
 The 5G rollout is likely to present a number of system design challenges on devices, which will be focused around three areas – size, power, and performance.
 In many ways, the opportunities from 5G solutions will

-Arm’s portfolio of products helps to meet the diverse range of computing needs and spans different key areas related to the 5G rollout, from network infrastructure to device processors.
-In addition, we are well-positioned to address any new challenges that 5G will bring to devices and networks.
-Our high-performing and power efficient Cortex-A processors will be at the heart of the new 5G-ready devices, enabling a higher performance that can handle the increased speed and throughput from 5G.
+Arm’s portfolio of products helps to meet the diverse range of computing needs and spans different key areas related to the 5G rollout, from cloud and edge network infrastructure to low-power processors.
+In addition, we are well-positioned to address any new challenges that 5G will bring to 5G smartphones and the network infrastructure itself.
+Our high-performing and power-efficient Cortex-A processors will be at the heart of the next wave of 5G smartphones, enabling a higher performance that can handle the increased speed and throughput from 5G.

 Exciting 5G opportunities